Today, I will share three stretches to reduce calf pain and tightness.

-So last weekend, we spent roughly two hours walking around the neighborhood trying to bottle flip on the different things saw around the area.
-I don’t quite understand the point of bottle flipping, but it was great to spend a bunch of time with my kids doing something they enjoy.
+So, last weekend, we spent roughly two hours walking around the neighborhood trying to bottle flip on the different things we saw around the area.
+However, I don’t quite understand the point of bottle flipping, but it was great to spend a bunch of time with my kids doing something they enjoy.

-In today’s video, I wanted to answer a question from George, an avid ExercisesForInjuries subscriber…
+Today, I wanted to answer a question from George, an avid ExercisesForInjuries subscriber:

 “What are some exercises that help with a dull pain in my calf near my ankle?”

-George says, this past winter he slipped and felt a pull in his calf area.
-He went to his doctor who said it was not anything severe.
-He should just stretch it out.
-He asked if I had some exercises to recommend.
+George says this past winter, he slipped and felt a pull in his calf area.
+He went to his doctor, who said it was not anything severe.
+He should stretch it out and then asked if I had some exercises to recommend.

-George, you can do stretching and a couple of other things to help overcome dull pain in your calf.
+George, you can do stretching and other things to help overcome your calf pain and tightness.

 CLICK HERE to watch the YouTube video.